bireme/thesaurus-wp-plugin/README.md

 ## Introduction

-This plugin creates a search interface for the Portal DeCS ( https://decs.bvs.br ) thsaurus record information source.
+This plugin creates a search interface for the Portal DeCS ( https://decs.bvs.br ) thesaurus record information source.

 ## Requirements